 Indoor Things to Do in London on a Rainy Day with Kids

-The London Transport Museum isn’t free but it is a great day out for the family.
-Offering children a chance to get up and close to transport of yesteryear.
+The London Transport Museum isn’t free but it is a great day out for the family and is especially great for rainy day London with todders.
+This museum offers children a chance to get up and close to transport of yesteryear.

 It is best to book your tickets in advance here to beat the queue!